Her playing can be heard on Anna Thorvaldsdottir’s album with ICE, AEQUA (released November 2018).

-Formerly the Artistic Director of Celli@Berkeley and a San Francisco-based collective of cellists, Mosa commissioned and organized premieres of new works for celli and electronics in the San Francisco Bay Area.
+Mosa is an alumna of Doublestop Foundation and performed as an ambassador of the foundation after winning its Instrument Loan Competition in 2014.
+Formerly the Artistic Director of Celli@Berkeley and a San Francisco-based collective of cellists, Mosa commissioned and premiered new works for celli and electronics in the San Francisco Bay Area.
 In 2014, she co-produced Celli@Berkeley’s debut CD album in collaboration with composer Jared Redmond and Grammy-winning Barry Phillips.

-As a concert organizer, Mosa enjoys presenting music outside of traditional performance halls.
+Presenting music outside of traditional performance spaces.